Euphredes/Sovereign/README.txt

 loons taking flight.
 It's just practice, the lake never gets assaulted.

-The next day, the man Mel helped knocks on Mel's cabin door.
+The next day, the man who Mel helped knocks on Mel's cabin door.
 Mel lets him in.
-The man unrolls a map with circles of where all the deer are in the nearby area because the man found out Mel likes to hunt deer. because two men found out one thing about the other, both catch a break: a stepping stone for one's next move.
+The man unrolls a map with circles of where all the deer are in the nearby area, because the man found out Mel likes to hunt deer. because two men found out one thing about the other, both catch a break: a stepping stone for one's next move.

            Contents